UBRoboticsWorkshop/WorkShops/3_programming/index.md

 Although the ESP32 does support an external debugger for advanced debugging, using Serial.println() can be a very useful way to see what a variable is doing.
 Just make sure you have Serial.begin() in the setup function of your code!

-**If your serial port is printing random symbols, make sure that the baud rate on your veiwer matches the number in serial.begin().
+**If your serial port is printing random symbols, make sure that the baud rate on your viewer matches the number in serial.begin().
 It's likely that it will be set to 9600 by default, however this is a very slow speed for data transfer and the ESP32 can go much faster (>1000000)**

 ## 2.2.
 Uploading the Code
 - **Select the board:** Go to Tools > Board > ESP32 > ESP32 Dev Module.